 to run on each host, it is designed to require no or minimal

-Unless configured otherwise, it uses the name servers listed on
+Unless otherwise instructed, it uses the name servers listed on

 nameserver lines in

 as forwarders, but is also capable of doing the resolution